ariana-mirus20/playing-with-the-thunk/README.md

 ```

 Redux - a single place to keep track of your application state and then you can dispatch actions that run reducers and modify your state

+Why redux-thunk?
+With a plain basic Redux store, you can only do simple synchronous updates by dispatching an action.
+Middleware extend the store's abilities, and let you write async logic that interacts with the store.